New

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 28 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 28 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 382 of Meeus index or 1335 from Brown series.

-The length of the lunation is 29 days, 10 hours and 46 minutes.
-It is 13 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 10 hours and 46 minutes and it is 13 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 58 minutes shorter than the mean synodic month length.
 It is 4 hours and 11 minutes longer compared to 21st century's shortest synodic month length.

-13 days after point of apogee on 10 December 2030 at 10:03 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 24 December 2030 at 10:09 in ♐ Sagittarius.
+13 days since point of apogee on 10 December 2030 at 10:03 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 24 December 2030 at 10:09 in ♐ Sagittarius.

 The Moon is 363 531 km (225 888 mi) away from Earth and getting closer over the next day until the point perigee when Earth-Moon distance is going to be 356 926 km (221 784 mi).

-Moon is in ascending node in ♐ Sagittarius at 00:54 crossing the ecliptic from South to North to meet descending node 12 days later on 5 January 2031 at 06:37 in ♊ Gemini.
+Moon is in ascending node in ♐ Sagittarius at 00:54 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 12 days until Moon's next descending node later on 5 January 2031 at 06:37 in ♊ Gemini.

 At 18:07 the Moon is meeting its standstill point to reach South declination of ∠-21.904°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠21.889° at the point of next standstill in ♊ Gemini on 6 January 2031 at 05:22.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠21.889° at the point of next northern standstill in ♊ Gemini on 6 January 2031 at 05:22.

 In 1 day on 24 December 2030 at 17:32 in ♐ Sagittarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.